-This super simple pickling liquid transforms simple zucchini ribbons into the most gorgeous pickled courgette that offers the perfect sharp crunchy element to any dish!
+This super simple 3 ingredient pickling liquid transforms simple zucchini ribbons into the most gorgeous pickled courgette.
+It offers the perfect zingy, sharp, crunchy element to any dish (like this Smoked Trout Pate)!

 Ingredients for Pickled Courgette

-Optional additions: mustard seeds, peppercorns, fennel seeds etc. – all will add their own flavour to the pickling liquid)
+Optional aromatic additions: mustard seeds, peppercorns, fennel seeds etc. - all will add their own flavour to the pickling liquid).

 Method for Pickled Courgette